pjc0247/CBD.unity/readme.md

 Pros
 ----
 * Easy to reuse.
-* No dependencies, No linkage above components.
+* No dependencies, No linkage among components.
 * Lines of each components < 20.
 * Feels good.